-With the Lead-Based Paint, Renovation, Repair and Painting (RRP) rule, pretty much anyone who disturbs painted surfaces that might contain lead must follow certain prescribed procedures and safety measures to contain the work area, minimize dust and completely clean up when they are finished.
+With the Lead-Based Paint, Renovation, Repair, and Painting (RRP) rule, pretty much anyone who disturbs painted surfaces that might contain lead must follow certain prescribed procedures and safety measures.
+They need to contain the work area, minimize dust, and completely clean up when finished.
 This rule applies to nearly all contractors or anyone that does this type of work for some kind of compensation.
 If you work in any type of construction, whether it is electrical, mechanical, plumbing, renovations, painting, or maintenance; you probably will come into a situation where you will need to be certified.

 When You Have to Get Certified

 If you primarily replace windows and interior or exterior doors, then you have to be certified.
 If you read this and wonder if this applies to you, it probably does.
 The rule says several things.
 If you disturb more than six square feet of lead-based paint on the interior or twenty square feet on the exterior of a building that was built before 1978 and the building is a home, school, daycare center, or anywhere children under the age of six spend time or if there are pregnant women present, then you need to take notice and comply with the rule.
 No exceptions are allowed.

 Just to make sure they have your attention, the EPA poses some pretty hefty fines.
 They amount to a maximum of $37,500 per violation, per day.
 This doesn’t include any local or state fines tacked on depending on how your local area implements the program.
 So, if the fear of fines doesn’t get you, the possibility of lawsuits comes next.
 These rules require not only tests but that you follow proper procedures when working with lead-based paint.